sszhang72/gitskills/README.md

 <<<<<<< HEAD
 Creating a new branch is quick & simple.
 =======
-You Creating a new branch is quick and simple.
+y You Creating a new branch is quick and simple.
 >>>>>>> feature1